djadmin/copy-host/README.md

 ## Why?

 Chrome in some cases, prepend ```http://``` to the URL when you try to copy.
-I constantly copy URL from the browser to shell and it it makes me crazy.
+I constantly copy URL from the browser to shell and it makes me crazy.
 To avoid that, I built this very simple Chrome extension to get only the hostname of the website you are currently browsing.
 Also, made it a lot easier to copy the hostname with just a shortcut key, i.e., `Alt + C`.

 For example, if you try to copy the URL https://www.google.com from the browser and try to ```ping``` using a shell, it doesn't work.